thu-ml/RIFLEx/README.md

 ```
 In `riflex_utils.py`, we show how to identify the intrinsic frequency in a RoPE-based pre-trained diffusion transformer.

-## Single GPU Inference with Diffusers
+## Single GPU Inference with Diffusers for Quick Start
 ### Installation
 ```bash
 conda create -n riflex python=3.10